input-output-hk/Certification-working-group/CIP - CTI/CIP-Cardano-Threat-Intelligence.md

 The benefits of Cardano Threat Intelligence are significant, enabling early threat identification, enhanced network security, mitigation of financial and reputational risks, and staying ahead of emerging threats and vulnerabilities.

 Implementing a Cardano Threat Intelligence framework is essential to safeguard the ecosystem.
-By leveraging threat intelligence practices and maintaining a well-organized repository, the Cardano community can proactively address vulnerabilities and ensure the ongoing security and trustworthiness of the network.
+By leveraging threat intelligence practices and maintaining a well-organized repository, the Cardano community can proactively address vulnerabilities or weaknesses and ensure the ongoing security and trustworthiness of the network.

 ## Motivation: why is this CIP necessary?